louisunlimited/CS225-FinalProject/docs/project_proposal.md

 3. Police Training Simulator

     **Algorithm:** Depth-First-Search will be used to select the path for the criminal through a graph.
 The nodes will be coordinates, and the edges correspond to the length of the road between them.
+We will also use K-Nearest-Neighbor to find the nearest node to the starting coordinate, if applicable.

     **input:**
     - Starting coordinate: `Coord(double, double)`